Growing Peppers in 5-gallon Buckets

 - Magnesium – this can be done through the use of Epsom salt, just make sure there are no perfumes added to it.
 Simply add a tablespoon of Epsom salt to one gallon of water and water with it once a month.

 - Calcium – without proper calcium levels the fruit won’t grow properly and could develop blossom end rot.
 A good supplement for this is CalMag which provides calcium and magnesium eliminating the need for Epsom salt.

-It’s important to note that you shouldn’t provide too much nitrogen once the plants start to flower.
+It’s important to note that you shouldn’t provide too much nitrogen once the plants start to bloom.
 Nitrogen provides energy for foliage growth.
-Once flowering and fruit the plants will require more phosphorus and potassium.
+Once flowering and fruiting the plants will require more phosphorus and potassium.
 Fertilizers list these ratios as N-P-K on the package.
 N= Nitrogen, P=Phosphorus, K= Potassium.
 During fruiting make sure N is the lowest number.